Yoav666s/dnd-wiki/collections/_monsters/nornfeld/musing-sprite.md

   **Shortbow.** Ranged Weapon Attack: +6 to hit, range 40/160 ft., one target.
 Hit: 1 piercing damage, and the target must succeed on a DC 10 Constitution saving throw or become poisoned for 1 minute.
 If its saving throw result is 5 or lower, the poisoned target falls unconscious for the same duration, or until it takes damage or another creature takes an action to shake it awake.

   **Intrude Thoughts.** The sprite magically intrudes the thoughts of a creature it can see within 30 feet.
 If the target has an Intelligence of 3 or lower, it is unaffected.
 The target hears the sprite in its thoughts, and is forced to imagine whatever the sprite is imagining.
-If the target is unwilling, it must make a Wisdom saving throw.
+If the target is unwilling, it must make a DC 12 Wisdom saving throw.
 If it succeeds, the sprite can't intrude its thoughts for the next 24 hours.

   **Invisibility.** The sprite magically turns invisible until it attacks or casts a spell, or until its concentration ends (as if concentrating on a spell).
 Any equipment the sprite wears or carries is invisible with it.
 excerpt: "Tiny Fey, Chaotic Neutral"